 In 2015-16, the Panthers had the youngest team in the Sun Belt and the development process was underway as four freshmen played more than 2,100 minutes, while five transfers played their first season at GSU and two new assistant coaches joined the staff.
 Madison Newby was voted Sun Belt Freshman of the Year after leading the league in assists and ranking top 50 in the NCAA.
 Makeba Ponder led the Sun Belt in 3-point baskets per game for a second straight year.
-As a result of all the change, a 10-19 record kept GSU out of the tournament.
-Now, 11 players return from this team with experience and cohesiveness.

 In 2014-15, GSU finished 13-17 overall and eighth in the 11-team Sun Belt (8-12) to earn a tournament seed for a second-straight season.
 Makeba Ponder was named a Mid-Major All-American (third team).
 Ponder tied the school record with 69 3-point baskets and the team had the second-most in school history with 164 made.
 The team had the first 100-point scoring game since 2000.

 In 2013-14, the Panthers finished fifth in the 10-team league, defeating seven of the teams.
-GSU defeated the first-place team on the road, while also claming a win over the third and fourth-place teams ahead of them.
+GSU defeated the first-place team on the road, while also claiming a win over the third and fourth-place teams ahead of them.